cookies-xor-cream/HugoTest/content/posts/poetry/pen-and-paper-and-er-nosebleeds.md

 ---

 Tactile braille and a crayon smudge,
-An ink-blood splatter with pencil-lines,
+an ink-blood splatter with pencil-lines,
-To gorge the caustic sludge.
+to gorge the caustic sludge.

-Like the smear of the jett,
+Like the smear of the jet,
-But in its textual form,
+but in its textual form,
-Of a torrent of question marks,
+of a torrent of question marks
-In which she was born.
+in which she was born.

-???
+***???***